-The financial statements have been prepared on the basis of historical cost, except for certain properties and financial instruments that are measured at revalued amounts or fair values at the end of each reporting period, as explained in the accounting policies below.
-Historical cost is generally based on the fair values of the consideration given in exchange for assets.
+The financial statements have been prepared on the basis of historical cost, Historical cost is generally based on the fair values of the consideration given in exchange for assets.
 All amounts are presented in Australian dollars, unless otherwise noted.

 Historical cost is generally based on the fair values of the consideration given in exchange for goods and services.
 All amounts are presented in Australian dollars, unless otherwise noted.